New compact hydraulic rock drill delivers high performance and efficiency

 As with all Doofor equipment, the DFR2 has gone through an extensive simulation and prototyping phase.
 Before field testing, the small rock drill was fine-tuned using advanced simulations, allowing the team to refine the mechanics and eliminate potential failure points.

-Real-world performance is currently being verified at Doofor’s own dedicated test site, ensuring the drill performs as expected in a controlled but realistic environment.
+Real-world performance has been being verified at Doofor’s own dedicated test sites, to ensure the drill performs as expected in a controlled but realistic environment.

 Practical benefits for end users

-A small rock drill delivers several clear benefits for contractors and operators:
+A compact 8kW size class hydraulic rock drill delivers several clear benefits for OEM’s, contractors and operators:

-• Improved maintainability and long component lifespan thanks to design and material choices
+• Improved sealing and long seal lifespan thanks to innovative design and material choices

-Although the model is still in the test phase, early internal results suggest that DFR2 will provide a durable and efficient solution for professionals working in civil engineering and infrastructure projects — without the trade-offs typically associated with smaller drills.
+Doofor DFR2 hydraulic rock drill provides a durable and efficient solution for professionals working in civil engineering and infrastructure projects — without the trade-offs typically associated with smaller drills.

 Learn more

-Interested in the technical specifications, availability updates, or integration options for the upcoming DFR2?
+Interested in the technical specifications, availability updates, or integration options for the new Doofor DFR2 hydraulic rock drill?

 FEATURED NEWS